FredSaints/CondoSphere/repomix-output.md

         public async Task<IEnumerable<UserListDto>> GetCompanyUsersWithRolesAsync(int companyId)
         {
-            var usersWithRoles = await _context.Users
+            // This query is correct and should remain. var usersWithRoles = await _context.Users
+                .IgnoreQueryFilters()
                 .Where(u => u.CompanyId == companyId)
                 .Select(u => new UserListDto
                 {